 The marketing team at the LA Galaxy is always busy. "there is a business to run," says Pease.
 "It is about driving revenue at the end of the day," she continues, "but the best part about it is you get to walk out on game day and see a sold out stadium."
 Seeing the sold out stadium is a thrill not only because it's a business however, but also because the marketing team loves soccer.
 Galaxy president Chris Klein, who studied business and marketing in college, is a good example of the attitude at Galaxy.
 "I went to college on a soccer scholarship," says Klein, "then I played professionally in our league, and I'm now president of a major club."
 He is thrilled by the "the challenge of marketing a sport that I love, a sport that I'v played, and a sport that has so much potential."

 Kerin, Roger, and Steven Hartley.
 "LA Galaxy: Where Sports Marketing Is a Kick!"
 Marketing.
 13th edition.
 McGraw Hill, 2017, pp. 341-344.

 - Which of the elements of the service marketing mix are most important in the LA Galaxy marketing program?

 - How is promotion (advertising, personal selling, public relations, sales promotion, direct marketing) used by the LA Galaxy?
 Do these activities depend on the specific target markets?

 - How are social media integrated into the LA Galaxy's marketing strategy?

 - How does the LA Galaxy assess the impact of its marketing activities?
 Has its program been successful?

-Experts are working on this solution or answer.
-If you order this project assignment at tutordollar, We will update you as soon as possible when it's done to your registered Email Address.Complete Solution Length is 600 Words, Need more content?
-Feel free to connect with us, or pay and unlock it.
+Experts are working on this assignment's solution or answer.
+If you order this assignment at tutordollar, We will update you as soon as possible to your registered email address.Complete Solution Length is 600 Words, Need any help?
+Feel free to connect with us.